 Compliance with electrical safety standards and directives is a mandatory requirement worldwide.
-Our comprehensive NATA accredited safety testing facility at our Sydney Branch ( soon available in Melbourne) provides the following:
+Our comprehensive NATA and A2LA accredited safety testing facilities at our Sydney and Melbourne branches respectively provide the following services:

 RCM in Australia – Electrical Equipment Safety System (EESS)

-For RCM level 3 (high risk) devices we can provide RCM testing services and arrange safety certificates which are valid in Australia and New Zealand for ERAC/EESS registration through the NSW Department of Fair Trading or other accredited Certification bodies.
+For RCM level 3 (high risk) devices we can provide RCM testing services and arrange safety certificates which are valid in Australia and New Zealand for ERAC/EESS registration through the NSW Department of Fair Trading, Energy Safe Victoria or other accredited Certification bodies.

-Common standards which we can provide RCM safety testing services against and provide a NATA test report:
+Common standards which we can provide RCM safety testing services against and provide accredited (NATA or A2LA) test reports:

 - AS/NZS/EN/IEC 60335 series for Appliances including EMC/EMF safety.